borgymanotoy/samples/angularjs/crud_not_persisted/README.md

-# angularjs-CRUD
+# crud_not_persisted

-sample CRUD using bootstrap and angularjs
+Simple CRUD demonstrations using AngularJS with Bootstrap.

+Note:
+This is not a DB application.